Transmon-qubit readout using in-situ bifurcation amplification in the mesoscopic regime

-In Figs.~\ref{fig:bistability}b) and c) we display the measured $D^{\rm ud}_\eta$ and the bistability regions, for the qubit prepared in its ground $\eta=g$ or excited state $\eta=e$, respectively.
-Due to the cross-Kerr coupling between the qubit and the ancilla, the state of the qubit shifts the frequency of the ancilla and thus the ancilla-cavity detuning.
-In consequence, the qubit state shifts the parameters in \cref{eq:polaritons_motion} and thus moves the bistability zone. {From} the polaritons point of view, the qubit state shifts the upper polariton frequency by $2\chi_{u}$ and thus the bistability zone is also shifted by approximately $2\chi_{u}$.
-For both qubit states, the bistability zone and the hysteretic amplitude $D^{\rm ud}_\eta$ are captured by \cref{eq:polaritons_motion}.
+In Figs.~\ref{fig:bistability}b) and c) we display the measured $D^{\rm ud}_\eta$ and the bistability regions, for the qubit prepared in its ground $\eta=g$ or excited state $\eta=e$, respectively. {From} the polaritons point of view, the qubit state shifts the upper polariton frequency by $2\chi_{u}$ and thus the bistability zone is also shifted by approximately $2\chi_{u}$.
+For both qubit states, the bistability zone and the hysteretic amplitude $D^{\rm ud}_\eta$ are well captured by \cref{eq:polaritons_motion}.